dosh41126/quantum-dig-scanner/README.md

 ```
 ## 🚀 Installation & Usage Guide

-The **Quantum Hypertime Nanobot Excavation Utility Risk Scanner (Q-811-NS)** is a GUI-based quantum safety scanner for excavation teams.
-It detects underground utilities, voids, and anomalies using hypertime simulations and nosonar backscatter — all through an intuitive Python GUI.
+The **Quantum Hypertime Nanobot Excavation Utility Risk Scanner (Q-811-NS)** is a web-based quantum safety scanner for excavation teams.
+It detects underground utilities, voids, and anomalies using hypertime simulations and nosonar backscatter — all through an intuitive Python web app.

 ---